law625/git/readme.txt

-Git is a version control system
+Git is a distributed version control system, and is a good software.
 Git is free software.